cspr-rad/mtl-actus/comms/may-2024-actus-dc/source.typ

   _something good eventually happens_
 ]

+#slide(
-#slide(title: [notes (not actually gonna be a slide)], new-section: [TODO: delete])[
+  title: [notes (not actually gonna be a slide)], new-section: [TODO: delete], )[
   - it'd be good to have a section on the different usecases of formal verification, like modeling vs verification of prod code
   - unpack what model checking is
 ]